-One issue of interest when sending push notification on iOS or Android is tracking the open rate of a push notification sent.
-A push notification is considered to be "opened" if a user clicks the push notification to open the app or (optionally) if a user views a push while in the application.
+You can track push notification open rates on iOS or Android with Mixpanel.
+A push notification is considered to be "opened" if a user clicks the push notification to open the app, or if a user views a push while in the application.

 Enabling push tracking in iOS